 Note: because of its holy location, Mount Agung is closed to hikers on religious holidays.

+There ya have it, folks, the best hikes in Bali.
 Looking for more ways to beef up your Bali itinerary?
 Check out our 7 Must-Have Bali Experiences here!